 Amniocentesis is a test performed during pregnancy, the test was originally developed to help determine the sex of the fetus but now a wider array of chromosomal and genetic tests could be performed depending on a diagnosis a doctor might suspect after ultrasound sonography or the patient’s medical history or that of the family.

 The purpose of prenatal checkups during pregnancy is to make sure the expecting mother and her baby are healthy and remain so.

 Being pregnant puts a woman’s body under tremendous strains in different ways, prenatal care makes sure this is discovered on time and properly monitored to reduce complications that could compromise the mother and baby’s lives and avoid abortion and premature births.

 Prenatal care guidelines

-The mothers food must be rich in good nutrients in order to meet the needs of her body and the needs of her unborn child because he takes food from her blood, if her diet is not enough to meet her needs, her body is forced to equip her unborn child with food and by self-consumption of what is stored in her tissues and if it is not compensated, it leads to the mother’s disease and the birth of a vulnerable child exposed to various diseases such as congenital dysentery, anemia and other congenital diseases, so her diet must contain all the nutrients she must eat meat.
-Fish, fruits, vegetables and liquids, especially milk, fruit juice and water.
+Women that are pregnant must consume food rich in nutrients in order to meet her and the baby’s physiological needs.
+The unborn child gets its nutrients from his mother’s blood, if her diet is not balanced to meet her needs, physiologically her body is forced to equip her unborn child with nutrients by auto-consumption of what is stored in her tissues.
+If this auto consumption is not compensated, it may compromise the mother’s health and the birth of a vulnerable child exposed to various diseases such as congenital dysentery, anemia and other congenital diseases.
+The mother to be’s diet must therefore contain all the required nutrients.
+She is advised a balanced diet containing meat. fish, dairy fruits, vegetables and many liquids (preferably not containing sugar and conservatives).

-A woman who has high sugar levels during pregnancy and has never had it before, usually has a first-degree relative with diabetes, or is overweight.
-Unfortunately, she may become diabetic in the future, and to prevent pregnancy sugar and its complications, the following should be:
+A woman who develops elevated sugar levels in blood during pregnancy a condition called gestational diabetes, usually has a first-degree relative with diabetes, or is obesity.
+Unfortunately, she has a higher risk to become diabetic in the future.

 - Exercise and increase movement